Monishguru/Documentation/Agenda.md

 - **Java Versions and Evolution**
 - **Introduction to Object Oriented Programming**
 - **Self Exercise**
-  - Set up JRE in your Machine
+  - Set up JDK in your Machine
   - Prove the installation of Java
+  - Explore the contents inside package and try to figure our javac, etc
+  - Look in chatgpt for evloution of Java and its version

 ## Contact Information